BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Security evaluation

 \subsubsection{Low-level system model}

-The system is modelled in \prooflink{Cpu.html\#system-state}{{Cpu.fst}} by a system state type containing the following data: \begin{itemize} \item the program counter (\texttt{pc}), containing a 64-bit unsigned integer pointing into memory, \item an array of register values, each containing a 64-bit unsigned integer and a \blindedness bit, \item an array of memory values, each containing a 64-bit unsigned integer and a \blindedness bit, and \item an array of cache line assignments, each containing a 64-bit unsigned integer representing the address of the corresponding value in the cache. \end{itemize} We then define an equivalence relation $\equivstate$ ( \prooflink{Cpu.html\#equivalence}{\texttt{equiv\_\0system}} in the model) on the system states $\mathcal{S}$, such that two system states are equivalent if they have equal program counters and cache line assignments, their registers and memory have equal \blindedness bits, and their non-\blinded values are equal.
+The system is modelled in \prooflink{Cpu.html\#system-state}{{Cpu.fst}} by a system state type containing the following data: \begin{itemize} \item the program counter (\texttt{pc}), containing a 64-bit unsigned integer pointing into memory, \item an array of register values, each containing a blindable 64-bit unsigned integer, \item an array of memory values, each containing a blindable 64-bit unsigned integer, and \item an array of cache line assignments, each containing a 64-bit unsigned integer representing the address of the corresponding value in the cache. \end{itemize} We then define an equivalence relation $\equivstate$ (\prooflink{Cpu.html\#equivalence}{\texttt{equiv\_\0system}} in the model) on the system states $\mathcal{S}$, such that two system states are equivalent if they have equal program counters and cache line assignments, their registers and memory have equal \blindedness \indicators, and their non-\blinded values are equal.

-We model the execution of instructions using a single-cycle fetch-execute model (\prooflink{Cpu.html\#execution-model}{\texttt{step}} in the model), with each instruction completing in a single cycle.
+We model the execution of instructions using a single-cycle fetch-execute model (\prooflink{Cpu.html\#execution-model}{\texttt{step}} in the model), with each instruction completing in a single cycle\footnote{To analyze the effects of features like speculation and variable-duration instructions, where instructions are not executed and committed sequentially, a more detailed microarchitecture-specific system model is needed where the model includes a wider range of internal processor state.}.
 An instruction $I \in \mathcal{I}$ is loaded from memory at the program counter address; if \texttt{pc} points to an instruction marked as \blinded, then it jumps to a fault handler at address $0$.
 Otherwise, the state of the processor is transformed according to an instruction-dependent execution mapping $X: \mathcal{I} \times \mathcal{S} \rightarrow \mathcal{S}$.
-We denote a single processor step The security of the execution mapping $X$ is defined such that $X$ is secure if for all states $s_1$ and $s_2$, equivalent input states yield equivalent output states (\texttt{is\_safe} in the model): That is, $X$ is secure, if after each step in a computation, the values of \blinded registers and memory locations do not influence the \blindedness of any component of the output state, nor the values of any un\blinded value in the output, meaning that the attacker cannot infer anything about the \blinded state.
+We denote a single processor step

+The security of the execution mapping $X$ is defined such that $X$ is secure if for all states $s_1$ and $s_2$, equivalent input states yield equivalent output states (\texttt{is\_safe} in the model):

+That is, $X$ is secure, if after each step in a computation, the values of \blinded registers and memory locations do not influence the \blindedness of any component of the output state, nor the values of any un\blinded value in the output, meaning that the attacker cannot infer anything about the \blinded state.